harmony-development/protocol/rest/rest.md

 ## Authentication

-If an endpoint expects authentication, the user should set the `Authentication` header to a valid token from the gRPC API.
+If an endpoint expects authentication, the user should set the `Authorization` header to a valid token from the gRPC API.

 ## POST `/_harmony/media/upload`